Economic uncertainty, defence, and welfare unpacked in Rachel Reeves’ Spring Statement … writes Zahra Jawad

 In parallel, Reeves pledged to tackle what she described as “broken public services,” with targeted investments in skills, housing, and public sector reform.

-Adding on that these changes reflect the biggest growth impact the OBR have ever reflected in their forecast, for a policy with no fiscal cost.”
+She added that these changes reflect the biggest growth impact the OBR have ever reflected in their forecast, for a policy with no fiscal cost.”

-In her statement, she repeatedly stressed the economic downturn was caused due to a series of global uncertainties.
+In her statement, she repeatedly stressed the economic downturn was due to a series of global uncertainties.

 Despite her rigid fiscal rules that have been the backbone holding her forecasts, critiques were keen to call it out.